 - Why was it such a careful and significant ceremony?

 - Who do you think was involved in the complete process?

 He Tohu is a permanent exhibition of 3 iconic constitutional documents that shape Aotearoa New Zealand.
-To find out more, get students to watch He Tohu exhibition (YouTube video, 3:06) and He Tohu: A declaration.
-A treaty.
-A petition (YouTube video, 1:29).
+To find out more, get students to watch He Tohu exhibition (YouTube video, 3:06).
 Discuss:

 - the importance of He Tohu